 - Project Goals - What do you hope to achieve in fostering teaching and learning excellence in your content area?

-- Provide a brief description of project including timeline over the next year: Assuming funding begins January 2021, what are the major milestones in project development and implementation over the next 12 months?
+- Provide a brief description of project including timeline over the next year: Assuming funding begins this January, what are the major milestones in project development and implementation over the next 12 months?

 - Estimated project costs (itemized budget list - may include these beyond 4 pages as needed).

 - Relationship to the Curriculum: How will this project revolutionize the manner in which the major/department/college delivers its educational programs in relation to compatibility to other courses, to a consistent and cohesive curriculum that will remain sustainable over a number of years.
 Explain how you will work with CTL on this innovative project.

 - Faculty scholarship – How will you study the efficacy of material developed?

 - Any pre-existing instructional materials: How will this project leverage pre-existing instructional materials, training, online, honors or service learning courses?